 - My first research student was Adam Henry; back in the summer of 1999, we did a nice project on Gaussian integers.

 Where are they now?
 My research and honors students have done lots of different things after graduating W&L!
 But for those who went on a bit further in academia, here’s what they did.

 - Gabriela Iwasaki (transfer student 2014-15) returned to Brazil and changed her major to mathematics!

-- Wenda Tu (W&L ’14) is now in graduate school in statistics at the University of Iowa.
+- Wenda Tu (W&L ’14) attended graduate school in statistics at the University of Iowa.

 - I think that Qiuchi Sun (W&L ’13) went to grad school in economics.